rkb121541/cs382/README.md

-# cs382

-only includes programming assignments, nothing with logism
+Only includes programming assignments, nothing with logism.